 Growing up there was always something baking at Grandma’s house.
 The one recipe of her’s that still to this day brings back some of the best memories was her bread.
-She grew up on a cattle ranch and from an early age would help her mom make bread for the family. as you can imagine making something over and over again leads to never needing a recipe.
+She grew up on a cattle ranch and from an early age would help her mom make bread for the family.
+As you can imagine making something over and over again leads to never needing a recipe.
 Honestly not sure if there ever was an original recipe when she learned how to make it.
 I know that I never saw her use one but it always turned out the same or close to it.
-So when I graduated high school i went over to her house so she could teach me how to make it seeing how i was getting married a couple of months after this and she wanted to make sure I knew how to make a good bread.
+So when I graduated high school I went over to her house so she could teach me how to make it seeing how I was getting married a couple of months after this and she wanted to make sure I knew how to make a good bread.
 I took my computer to help document it and after explaining what a computer program was to her we got started.
-My original recipe for this has some cherished instructions like “grandma’s sized handful of sugar” etcetera but i tried to make it more user-friendly for those that do not know the size of my grandma’s hands.
+My original recipe for this has some cherished instructions like “grandma’s sized handful of sugar” but I tried to make it more user-friendly for those that do not know the size of my grandma’s hands.

-I should add that this recipe is egg free and very versatile, i have been known to add cheese and jalapeno peppers to the dough before baking, or mixing in cinnamon a little bit of sugar and raisins to make raisin bread.
-At Christmas a favorite is to mix in dried fruit and those red and green candied cherries, bake and top with a basic sugar glaze.
+I should add that this recipe is egg free and very versatile, I have been known to add cheese and jalapeno peppers to the dough before baking, or mixing in cinnamon a little bit of sugar and raisins to make raisin bread.
+At Christmas, a favorite is to mix in dried fruit and those red and green candied cherries, bake and top with a basic sugar glaze.

 - half cup warm water

 - 1/4 cup of sugar (can substitute honey or fruit juice)

 - 2 Tbsp. butter

 - instant nonfat dry milk

 - 2-3 Tbsp. olive oil